kometenstaub/obsidian-version-history-diff/README.md

 I personally find the file recovery diffs better as they are less frequent, but the Sync diffs might be helpful as well.

-For Sync, it only displays the Sync versions.
-For File Recovery, it also shows the current state of the file from disk as latest version (it displays the current time).
+For *Sync*, it only displays the Sync versions.
+For *File Recovery* and *Git*, it also shows the current state of the file from disk as latest version.

-Themes should mostly work.
-For one theme there was an issue which was similar to the issue the plugin has on mobile devices.
-If there is something that can be done on my end, feel free to reach out/make a PR.

 ## Contributing